 - Set WinRM authentication to basic and allow unencrypted connections

-- Add Firewall rule for WinRM with your control machine IP address
+- Add Firewall rule for WinRM with your control host IP address

 Open PowerShell on the host and execute the script:

 NET USER ansible_user "your_password_here" /ADD NET LOCALGROUP "Administrators" "ansible_user" /ADD Set-Item -Path WSMan:\localhost\Service\Auth\Basic -Value $true Set-Item -Path WSMan:\localhost\Service\AllowUnencrypted -Value $true netsh advfirewall firewall add rule name="WinRM" dir=in action=allow protocol=TCP localport=5985 remoteip=10.10.1.2

 After the execution is completed we can try to ping our host from the control host to check that connection is OK.
 We ping only the DB servers:

 Getting back to our Ansible control host to add a playbook – set of tasks or plays which together form the playbook.

 The target is to install Chocolatey which is the community driven package manager for Windows.
 After that we will install SQL Server and reboot the server.

 Ansible come with many modules for Windows with a lot of functionalities out of the box.
 They are prefixed with “win_” like for example. win_feature.
 You can check more here for your specific needs.

 Let’s continue with the creation of the playbook file:

 In the file describe the playbook as follows: